sndnv/stasis/client/README.md

 Linux / macOS backup client, using [`server`](../server) for management and storage.

-This submodule represent the client's background service, responsible for performing all client operations (backup, recovery, maintenance).
+This submodule represents the client's background service, responsible for performing all client operations (backup, recovery, maintenance).

 To allow for a frontend (such as [`client-cli`](../client-cli)) to